strawberry-graphql/strawberry-django/docs/guide/fields.md

 ## Including / excluding Django model fields by name

-!!! warning
+> ![WARNING]

-    These new keywords should be used with caution, as they may inadvertently lead to exposure of unwanted data.
+> These new keywords should be used with caution, as they may inadvertently lead to exposure of unwanted data.
 Especially with `fields="__all__"` or `exclude`, sensitive model attributes may be included and made available in the schema without your awareness.

 `strawberry_django.type` includes two optional keyword fields to help you populate fields from the Django model, `fields` and `exclude`.